 Hi, I’m Matt.
-Having driven a desk designing websites and printed material for the last 10+ years, my mind (and waistline) needed a change of scenery.
-With a long held enthusiasm for Moto’s – especially Harley Davidson and Indian Motorcycle, URMV is a perfect fit with plenty of opportunities to chat all things bike related.
+Having driven a desk designing websites and printed material for 10+ years, my mind (and waistline) needed a change of scenery.
+With a long held enthusiasm for Moto’s – especially Bobbers and Flat Trackers, URMV is a perfect fit with plenty of opportunities to chat all things bike related.

-Also a keen photographer, you’ll quite likely see me with camera in hand when I have a moment or two free, and I will be contributing images to the URMV website and social media channels.
+Also a keen photographer, you’ll quite likely see me with camera (or iPhone these days) in hand when I have a moment or two free, and I frequently contribute images to the URMV website and social media channels.
 So if you rock up on an interesting bike – you might just get featured too…